wingo/stringrefs/README.md

 The `string.const` section indicates the literal as an `i32` index into a new custom section: a string table, encoded as a `vec(vec(u8))` of valid UTF-8 strings.
-Because literal strings can contain codepoint 0, strings in the string table have no NUL.
+Because literal strings can contain codepoint 0, strings in the string table do not use NUL as a terminator.
 The string table section must immediately precede the global section, or where the global section would be, in the binary.